substrate-developer-hub/hackathon-knowledge-map/quizzes/01/a-why-substrate.md

 ## Overview
 This quiz covers the following parts of the Substrate Knowledge Map:

 - [Why Substrate?](../../knowledge-map#why-substrate-substrate-blockchain-vs-smart-contract/)

 # Questions

-### 1. What is one key difference between Substrate runtime development and Smart Contract developement ?
+### 1. What is one key difference between Substrate runtime development and Smart Contract developement?
+Check all that apply.

 - [ ] A. Substrate gives developers total control on the blockchain
 - [ ] B.